g-battaglia/Astrologer-API/README.md

 **Obtaining a Geonames Username**

 If you want to calculate coordinates automatically, you need to obtain a `username` for the Geonames Timezone service.
 The service is free for up to **10,000 requests per day**.
+You can obtain a Geonames username by signing up at <a href="http://www.geonames.org/login" target="_blank">Geonames</a>.

 **Example**